JonDoeBeep/BCNP/protocol.md

   chunk into `bcnp::StreamParser`/`Controller::PushBytes`.
 There is no requirement (or benefit) to issue a "one transfer == one packet" request.
-- **UDP or other datagram transports**: forward each datagram buffer directly to the parser; the controller validates headers, lengths, and command counts.
+- **UDP or other datagram transports**: forward each datagram buffer directly to the parser; the controller validates headers, lengths, command counts, and CRC.
+  When `UdpPosixAdapter` runs in **peer-lock** mode it now requires a pairing
+  handshake: send a single 8-byte datagram containing the ASCII literal `"BCNP"` followed by the agreed 32-bit token before streaming BCNP packets.
+  Call `UdpPosixAdapter::UnlockPeer()` to re-arm pairing if you intentionally switch driver stations.
 - **Send path**: when transmitting commands back to a client, serialize once via `bcnp::EncodePacket` and send the resulting byte span with a blocking `sendBytes()` equivalent.
+The supplied TCP adapter now buffers and drains TX data in the background to avoid blocking real-time loops while the kernel window is full.

 ## Robot Behavior